Udon171/the-albert-restuarant/readme.md

 The website will prioritize style, elegance, and seamless functionality, using JavaScript for front-end interactivity and Python for back-end logic.
 Limited images and restaurant details will be handled with placeholders until professional photos and scans are available.

 ## Objectives
 Create a visually stunning, responsive website that reflects The Albert’s upscale ambiance, inspired by the clean, modern aesthetic of the Brooklands Hotel's inspiration.
 Develop a table booking system with a real-time visual layout of available tables and bookings.
 Build an interactive menu page where users can view 3D dish models with allergy information and pre-order items via a drag-and-drop or checkbox system.
 Ensure seamless integration between the booking and menu pages for a cohesive user experience.
 Use placeholders for images and restaurant-specific data until professional assets are provided.

+## User Story
+Client is the owner of the Albert resturant with great local apeal from its elegant setting to the distinct tasting dishes from a busy kitchen.
+The client requested table booking and meal ordering with each order being emailed to specfied email.
+Unexpected suggestion to have a 3D scan of the restuarant and food to make this project stand out compared to functioning areas of other websites.